Best place to find information and services that your council provides...

 The same considerations also apply to any director or company secretary of a company if the applicant is not an individual.

-A basic criminal record disclosure will only be deemed valid by St. Helens Council for a period of three months from the date of issue by Disclosure Scotland.
+A basic criminal record disclosure will only be deemed valid by us for a period of three months from the date of issue by Disclosure Scotland.

 The Scrap Metal Dealers Act 2013 introduces the requirement for scrap metal dealers to record information with respect of the receipt and disposal of metal for a period of three years.